|

 Using the ISPs SMTP server may be fine but sometimes, if you aren't using a

-From address in your outgoing emails that has been allocated to
+From address in your outgoing emails that has been allocated to you

-you by the ISP, these emails will be rejected by this SMTP server.
+by the ISP, these emails will be rejected by this SMTP server.

-The solution is to send your emails to our Smarthost using a
+The solution is to send your emails to our Smarthost

 different TCP Port and we'll then send these emails on to their

-destinations using port 25.
+destinations using the standard port 25.
+All our servers are setup to

 There are Emails that our Smarthost Just Can't Deliver

-Here's a contribution from our Smarthost Administrator:- |
+Here's a contribution from our

 |